-We supply veneers in a number of different cuts, such as crown, quarter, rotary and rift cut.
+We supply veneers in a number of different cuts such as:

 The cutting process chosen affects the decorative grain pattern which is visible in the finished product.

 First, a log is cut in half across its length.

 Each half is then taken and and sliced straight across, parallel to a line through the centre of the log and at a tangent to the growth rings.

 This results in a veneer where the central grain forms irregular elipical rings known as cathedrals.
 Crown cutting - also known as flat cutting - is generally the most inexpensive type of cutting.

 As the name suggests, a log is sliced into quarters.
 These cuts take place along the full length of the log to create four 'flitches'.

 After that, each quarter is straight sliced at right angles to the growth rings.
 This produces a veneer with a mostly uniform linear vertical grain.

 With a rotary cut, the entire log is peeled of its outer layer.
 The process involves rotating the log on a central axis while shaving it.